CPAS Revocation & Re-Entry

 Wait and submit your petition when you are ready.
 We want you to return to UC Blue Ash College when you are ready to succeed in your classes and leave here with a UC degree!

 CPAS students who were participating in the program and working with their professors may petition for early re-entry if they experienced extraordinary circumstances that prevented them from meeting the program requirements.
 Extraordinary circumstances are serious problems, such as an extended illness or death in the family.
-You should support your petition by including documentation of these events.
+Your CPAS advisor can help you determine if an early re-entry is in your best interest.
+As always, you should support your petition by including documentation of these events.
 You will submit copies of these documents as PDF files with your petition.

 Think about your circumstances and apply only when you have made changes that are going to help you succeed.
 You are limited to two petitions.
 Because of the limitation on petition review, you should carefully consider when and under what circumstances you choose to petition.
+Please note: A Re-entry meeting with your CPAS advisor is required before submitting a petition.
 (See the next section.)

 NOTE: You are limited to two petition submissions.
 Because of this limitation, you should only petition for re-entry when you have gained the necessary skills and made other appropriate changes that will significantly enhance your chances for success in college courses.